Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Sadly, this is also what makes people think it is okay to keep bettas in bowls and tiny tanks.
 Sure, he’ll survive for a while.
 But small volumes of water pollute very quickly, and it won’t be long before he is feeling the negative effects of poor water conditions.
 Fin rot and other diseases may be the result, as well as a marked increase in stress that will shorten his life.

-Here are three things you can do to avoid this situation:
+Here are four things you can do to avoid this situation:

-- Choose at least a 5-gallon tank for your betta.
+- Choose at least a 5-gallon tank.
 This not only means a better living space for your fish, but the tank will be easier to maintain.

 2. Low Temperatures

-Some people seem to think bettas are like goldfish, and they’ll do fine in an unheated bowl or tank.
+Some people seem to think bettas are like goldfish and they’ll do fine in an unheated bowl or tank.
 This is incorrect.
 Goldfish require cooler water, but bettas are tropical fish.
-As such, they require water temperatures between 75 and 80 degrees.
+As such, they require water temperatures between 75 and 80˚F.

 So, what can you do?

 - Choose at least a 5-gallon tank.
 (Yup, it's worth mentioning twice.)
-Tiny volumes of water cool off very quickly.
-Five-gallon tanks maintain their temperature a little better, and 10-gallon tanks better still.
+Tiny volumes of water cool off very quickly, but five-gallon tanks maintain their temperature a little better, and 10-gallon tanks are better still.

 - Use a heater.
 Like filters, there are nano versions available for 5-gallon tanks, but more options for 10-gallon tanks.